Spinal column pain

-If you experience chronic spinal column pain, a herniated disc might be to blame.
-As we grow older, we become susceptible to the onset of degenerative disc disease – a condition that is produced by the weakening of the intervertebral discs that normally cushion the spine.
-Over the years, these discs lose water and protein content and can become brittle, causing annular tears to develop in the tough, fibrous outer shells of the discs.
-When this happens, the gel-like nucleus material of the disc can seep through the tear and enter the spinal canal, forming a herniated disc.
-Treatment for this condition and subsequent spinal column pain is normally accomplished with conservative techniques, although surgical adjustment is occasionally warranted.
+Many people experience degenerative disc disease as they grow older.
+Degenerative disc disease is a condition caused by the weakening of the discs that cushion the spine.
+As we age, these discs lose water and protein content and can become brittle.
+This can cause what is known as an annular tear in the tough, fibrous outer shells of the discs.
+When an annular tear occurs, the gel-like nucleus material of the disc can seep through the tear, entering the spinal canal and resulting in a herniated disc.

 Symptoms of a herniated disc

 A herniated disc is an interesting condition because it is not necessarily symptomatic.
 In fact, many people live their lives without ever knowing they have herniated discs.
 However, at times, this condition can cause significant spinal column pain if the herniated disc material seeps into the spinal canal and comes into contact with a nerve, nerve root or the spinal cord itself.

 Depending on the specific nerve that is compressed, a number of symptoms can be present with a herniated disc, including:

 - Traveling pain